 Seriously, consider your tolerance for seamy-ness!

 Less expensive stone pebble mosaic mats are often designed and manufactured so that only two sides of a mat can match with the layout pattern of an adjacent mat.
-This cuts manufacturing costs but also really limits the installer’s options for getting a truly seamless result.
+This cuts down on manufacturing costs but also really limits the installer’s options for getting a truly seamless result.

 Here are some examples

 This first picture shows a custom shower install done by a very good tile expert.
 You know this installer was good because the wall mosiac is so well done.
-However, even this installer couldn’t get the stone pebble mosaic floor tile seams to completely disappear:
+However, even this pro installer couldn’t get the stone pebble mosaic floor tile seams to completely disappear:

 This second picture shows a custom shower install that I did.
 The seams between the stone pebble mosaic mats are pretty much invisible, but it took a lot of extra time futzing with the tile sheets and setting some of the pebbles individually to puzzle them all together for this near-seamless result: